Jumps of Jacobians via orthogonal canonical forms: Jumps for -regular curves

 Consider any tame extension $k'/k$ whose degree is coprime to the degree of the splitting field of $f$.
 The rational cluster picture of $C$ is invariant after base change to any such $k'/k$, and moreover the centers of the corresponding clusters can be taken the same.
-The constructions in \cite[Theorem~6.3]{Muselli22} allow us to make the same choices of clusters $\mathfrak{s}_i$ in the definition of the $\mu_i$ after any such base change $k'/k$.
-With respect to these uniform choices, the associated invariants $e_i$ and $\mu_i$ satisfy Now similarly as for $\Delta_v$-regular curves, for all $k'/k$ as above the inclusions $\Omega'(C)\subset \Omega(C)\otimes R'$ are diagonalised with respect to the bases $\{\mu_i'\}$ and $\{\mu_i\otimes 1\}$, and once more we can retrieve the jumps of $\Jac(C)$ as in the proof of Theorem~\ref{thm:MainThmcopy}. \end{remark}
+Let $\{\mu_1,\dots,\mu_g\}$ be the basis of integral differentials constructed in \cite[Theorem~6.3]{Muselli22}, where $g$ is the genus of $C$.
+The constructions there allow us to make the same choices of clusters $\mathfrak{s}_i$ in the definition of the $\mu_i$ after any such base change $k'/k$.
+With respect to these uniform choices, the associated invariants $e_i$ and $\mu_i$ satisfy Now similarly as for $\Delta_v$-regular curves, for all $k'/k$ as above the inclusions $\Omega'(C)\subset \Omega(C)\otimes R'$ are diagonalised with respect to the bases $\{\mu_i'\}$ and $\{\mu_i\otimes 1\}$, and once more we can retrieve the jumps of $\Jac(C)$ as in the proof of Proposition~\ref{prop:main}. \end{remark}